Microsoft Pragmatic Rust Guidelines with Claude

 ls

-If you are not sure where Claude is you can use
+If you are not sure of the path to Claude you can use:

 Test-Path "$env:USERPROFILE\.claude"